angr/angr-doc/surveyors.md

 ```

 So far, everything we have discussed applies to all `Surveyors`.
-Hoever, the nice thing about an Explorer is that you can tell it to search for, or avoid certain blocks.
+However, the nice thing about an Explorer is that you can tell it to search for, or avoid certain blocks.
 For example, in the `fauxware` sample, we can try to find the "authentication success" function while avoiding the "authentication failed" function.

 ```